 Coherently with the regional and international effort at political level, IUCLAND proposes to improve the effectiveness of land protection strategies by increasing cooperation capacity and best practices sharing, though educational patterns involving Higher Education Institutions and stakeholders.

-The first workshop of the IUCLAND project will be realized on December 1st, 2016, starting at 9.00 CET.
-The workshop, that will be held in remote mode via Webex, will be dedicated to the topic "Land evolution and degradation in Italy: the key indicator to monitor landscape vulnerability and degradation risk".
+The 10th IUCLAND workshop will be realized on 15th December starting at 9.00 CET.
+The workshop, that will be realized in remote mode via Webex, will be dedicated to the topic "Biotechnological approach in solution of problems of land degradation".